gblock0/TweetCloud/README.md

 1. Activate environment and install using `--editable`: `pip install -e ".[dev]"`
 1. Run tests with `pytest tests/`
 1. Run `pre-commit run --all-files` before opening a PR please
+1. To regenerate the word lists run: `python3 tests/helpers/generate_test_word_dictionaries.py`

+   **NOTE:** Running this will fail the `test_create_wordcloud` test, so please make sure to create new known images

+   **NOTE2:** I didn't do an audit of the test word sets, so please let me know if you find a word that shouldn't be in there

 ## Contributors